Your Guide to the Best Portable Internet Options

 Boating takes all the challenges of RVs and kicks them up a couple notches.
 Unless you’re sitting in port for an extended period of time, your boat is rarely stationary.
 If you go out far at all, you almost certainly lose your cell coverage.
 Lastly, smaller boats may not have a convenient spot to mount a satellite dish, further limiting your options.

 As such, the best option for your boat depends a lot on how you use it.
 If your yacht or other large vessel has space for satellite dishes, you can opt for the exorbitantly expensive Starlink Maritime satellite internet for boats.
-This gets you the best boating internet experience currently available for $5,000 per month, plus another $10,000 up front for hardware.
+This gets you the best boating internet experience currently available, starting at $250 per month, plus another $2,500 upfront for hardware.

 For the rest of us, a portable hotspot is the way to go.
 T-Mobile’s devices are a solid choice if you spend enough time on the water to justify a separate hotspot device and plan.
 If you just need the hotspot occasionally, a mobile hotspot plan should be plenty—we like Mint Mobile.